The Very Best Adjustable Dumbbells

 Photo: Marcus McDonald

-The best-known brands in this space are Bowflex and Powerblock, and I tested five different sets from these companies and a few others over the course of the past six years — using them for weight-lifting workouts and even some HIIT circuit training — to get a sense of the best pairs.
-Plus, I spoke to eight personal trainers and fitness experts — who frequently do at-home workouts and use adjustable dumbbells regularly — to get their recommendations for dumbbells for every type of user.
+The best-known brands in this space are Bowflex and Powerblock, which have been around since 1986 and 1993, respectively.
+My colleague Jeremy Rellosa and I have tested several different sets from those companies and a few others over the years — using them for weight-lifting workouts and even some HIIT circuit training — to get a sense of the best pairs.
+To round out our list, we spoke to eight personal trainers andfitnessexperts who frequently doat-home workoutsand use adjustable dumbbells regularly to get their recommendations for dumbbells for every type of user.

 Adjustment mechanism